 - Heavy and ‘floppy’, making large lengths difficult for one person to handle during installation.

-- Long lengths are more prone to braking than finger-jointed pieces due to the larger ‘flex’ in the material
+- Long lengths are more prone to breaking than finger-jointed pieces due to the larger ‘flex’ in the material

 - Will swell creating warping and bubbling if it absorbs moisture, which is likely to happen over time.
 It is important to have the entire moulding pre primed (including the back face) and to ensure it is not used in wet areas, or those which may be exposed to moisture through floor mopping or steam cleaning.
 It is also not recommended for use in tropical and high humidity climates for this reason.